tejasps28/tejasps28.github.io/_news/announcement_4.md

 inline: true
 ---

-Got converted to full-time position as Research Engineer at THRSL :smile: 🤖🦾
+Got promoted to full-time position as Research Engineer at THRSL :smile: 🤖🦾